TheLastBen/fast-stable-diffusion/README.md

+*This is a fork of a great repo from TheLastBen

 # Shoutout to <a href="https://replicate.com/" target="_blank"><img src='https://raw.githubusercontent.com/TheLastBen/fast-stable-diffusion/main/.github/replicate.png' width="170" height="40" style="vertical-align: middle; margin-bottom: 8px; background-color: black"></a> for sponsoring the project

 # fast-stable-diffusion Notebooks, A1111 + ComfyUI + DreamBooth